Now in closed beta

 With Parendipity

-Parendipity monitors every source continuously
+Parendipity monitors connected sources continuously

 Events appear in Google Calendar and Skylight automatically